flameshikari/arcade-font-engine/README.md

 ## ℹ️ Description

-The backend was coded in PHP by <a href="https://nfgworld.com/">NFG</a> (you can the original source code from <a href="https://nfggames.com/system/arcade/builder.php">here</a>).
+The backend was coded in PHP by <a href="https://nfgworld.com/">NFG</a> (you can get the original source code from <a href="https://nfggames.com/system/arcade/builder.php">here</a>).
 I remade the frontend based on <a href="https://nfggames.com/games/fontmaker/">the original website</a> with my own vision, tweaked the PHP-script a little and containerized the app.

 ## 🐳 Installation